We don't ask much from bathroom surfaces.

 #2 Glazed Porcelain Tile Floor

-It won't hold onto water like laminate and porous materials, and porcelain tiles glazed with glass are nearly stain-proof — as are today's high-quality epoxy and urethane grouts, which don't require sealing.
+Glazed porcelain tiles won't hold onto water like laminate and porous materials, and the ones that are glazed with glass are nearly stain-proof.
+The same is true of today's high-quality epoxy and urethane grouts, which don't require sealing.

 #3 Vinyl Floor